Neodiablow/awesomeconf/README.md

 I use xtrlock

-I use URXVT as terminal.
+I use _URXVT_ as terminal. (change to terminator or urxvtc or others)

-I use wicd and htop, it spawns at restart of awesome.
+I use _wicd_ and htop, it spawns at restart of awesome.

 And of course I use Vim (emacs lovers should change the default editor).